Farsi, most commonly known as Persian, belongs to the Indo-European language family. There are some languages similar to Farsi in this family.

 We are Kurdish | Em Kurd in | Ēmā Kurdīn | Mā Kordīm |

-Sorani looks to be the most Persian-like of all the dialects.
 If you already speak Persian, studying Kurdish will be a lot easier for you and vice versa.

 5. English – Last On The List Of Languages Similar To Farsi/Persian:

-Persian is among the world’s earliest written languages.
 Persian, like English, has undergone many modifications during its strong history.
-Both English and Persian are Indo-European languages that are similar.

 English and Persian have a vocabulary base derived from a rebuilt ancestor language.
-Linguists call it (PIE) Proto-Indo European.

 Both English and Persian, like other Indo-European languages, have a history of mutual influence.

 One of the simplest ways to observe these similarities is through vocabulary.
-These languages share not just similar words but also grammar.

 Because Farsi and English are similar languages, they may borrow some words.
-But, many of them are identical!
+But many of them are identical!

-Both of them are descended from Proto-Indo-European.
 This is the origin of Indo-Iranian (Farsi), Germanic (English), Slavic, and Romance language families.

 Some of the similar words between Farsi and English are;